denoland/fresh/docs/latest/concepts/routes.md

 The component is the template for a page.
 It is a JSX element that is rendered on the server.
 The page component gets passed props that can be used by it to determine exactly what should be rendered.
-By default components receives props consisting of: the request URL, the matching route (as a string), the matches from the URL pattern match, any state set by middleware, and any data passed to the handler's `render` function.
+By default components receive props consisting of: the request URL, the matching route (as a string), the matches from the URL pattern match, any state set by middleware, and any data passed to the handler's `render` function.